Mehdi256/Rotor-Cuda/README.md

 ### To search in a Range (CPUs)
 - **-t ?** how many cpu cores to use?
 (1-128 max)
-- Add parameter -n 7 to save checkpoint every 7 minutes.
+- Add parameter -n 5 to save checkpoint every 5 minutes.
 (1-1000)
 - If you do not specify -n ? (it will be a normal search without continuing)
 - After the Rotor-Cuda_Continue.bat file appears, you can continue from the last checkpoint.
-- To continue correctly, do not change the parameters inside the file.
+- To continue correctly, do not change the parameters inside the bat file.
-- **If you do not need to continue, delete the Rotor-Cuda_Continue.bat !!!**
+- **If you do not need to continue, DELETE the Rotor-Cuda_Continue.bat !!!**
 - Example: Checkpoin recording every 2 minutes:
 - ```Rotor-Cuda.exe -t 6 -m address --coin BTC --range 400000000:7ffffffff 1PWCx5fovoEaoBowAvF5k91m2Xat9bMgwb -n 2```